 The project included a period of research at the Tate Archive

-I really would like to post a brilliant article about the origins of the 'artist in residence' - that it was an effort by the Arts Council, in its 1970s incarnation, to control and sanitise what APG were attempting to do.
+Book chapter by David Harding which discusses the origins of the 'artist in residence' - that it was an effort by the Arts Council to control and sanitise what APG were attempting to do.

 When you contrast the work and attitudes of the APG to arts practice of today it makes one feel very un-radical.